Just because the added strobe flashes when tested does not mean it will work when there is a power blackout.

 By Douglas Krantz

 Sometimes, after a building has been established for years, the fire marshal or the building owners want to add another horn or strobe.
 Or maybe, with remodeling, more horns and strobes are just added to an existing Notification Appliance Circuit (NAC).
-Really, it is just one more strobe
+Really, it's just one more strobe

 and the circuit works.